EthanHoeppner/EthanHoeppner.github.io/_posts/2017-02-25-top-down-shooter-prototype .md

 - The map is divided into "sections" which are separated by walls which can only be opened with keys.
 Each wall requires 3 keys, and each section has 4 keys within it.
 - At the top of the screen is a timer, which starts at 60 seconds.
 When the timer reaches 0, the current section will begin to be filled with red tiles.
 Touching one of these red tiles ends the game.
 - You don't have any health bar, but whenever you are hit by an enemy, the timer is shortened by several seconds.
 Also, if an enemy touches one of the red tiles, it is killed, but takes several seconds off the timer.

+Also, the game doesn't have a victory condition at the moment.
+There are only 5 sections in the level, so for now if you reach the end of the fifth section you can say that you won.